 After cooling, remove the peels, then place the two banana halves into each bowl.
 Add a few scoops of your favorite vegan ice cream on top of the bananas.
 Top with the warm peanut butter and chocolate sauce, then garnish with peanut butter cups.
 Serve immediately and savor the flavors.

 Prepare your cashews before starting by soaking them in hot water for 30 minutes, rinsing them after draining.
 Once they’re ready, you can start by making the cheese.
 Blend the cashews and other mozzarella ingredients in a blender until the mixture is smooth.
 Pour it into a saucepan, stirring constantly.
 The cheese will thicken within 1-2 minutes.
 Remove from heat and allow to cool while preparing other ingredients.

 Next, make the sauce.
 Heat the oil in a small pan over medium heat, then sauté garlic and onion for 5 minutes.
 Add the remaining ingredients and bring to a simmer for 10 minutes.

 Preheat your grill to a high heat of 550°F. Drizzle olive oil on the pizza doughs, then grill for 2 minutes.
 Turn the crusts over, then add spoonfuls of mozzarella, the tomato sauce, and roma tomatoes.

 Put the lid down and cook for 3-5 minutes.
 When the edges are dark and crisp, remove and top with red pepper flakes and basil.
 Serve to guests immediately.
 More fast and easy dishes here.

 Accommodate All Your Guests at Your Barbecue

 Instead of serving your vegan friends cold salads, make them feel welcome with these fantastic vegan grilling ideas.
-Make more than you need, since these delicious recipes will be the hit of your next party with everyone, even if they eat meat.
+Make more than you need, since these delicious recipes will be the hit of your next party or trip outdoor with everyone, even if they eat meat.